HarshaKota/MSCS-710L-PROJECT/README.md

 # Welcome to MetricsCollector2018!

-This application will interact with the Linux kernal of a Windows, MacOS, or Linux OS and return several useful metrics to the user.
+MetricsCollector interacts with the Linux kernal of a Windows, Mac, or Linux operating system and returns several useful metrics to the user.
+This application provides the user with information about the following system metrics:

+* Static metrics
+* CPU
+* Memory
+* Network
+* Power
+* Process Info
+* Sensors

 ## Getting Started